4ciemg/IEM-EQ-Guide/Rigs, curves, and targets.md

-!!!note Notes on HarmanIE
+!!!
+Notes on HarmanIE
 - Bass level is based on a segmentation study by Harman, and is highly variable
 - Ear gain and treble regions are heavily smoothed for various reasons.
 Treble also drops off heavily past 10 kHz, and probably shouldn't be considered
 !!!

 ***